weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/text2vec-cohere.md

 ### Distance metric

-Cohere's multilingual models use dot product distances, while the English model uses cosine distances.
+Cohere's `embed-multilingual-v2.0` model uses dot product distances.
+With the `v3` models, you can use any distance metric (dot, cosine or Euclidean) ([source](https://txt.cohere.com/introducing-embed-v3/)).

-Make sure to set this accordingly in your Weaviate class configuration.
-You can see supported distance metrics [here](../../config-refs/distances.md).
+You can see a list of supported distance metrics [here](../../config-refs/distances.md).

 ### Truncation